Meso compound

 It is a requirement for two of the stereocenters in a meso compound to have at least two substituents in common (although having this characteristic does not necessarily mean that the compound is meso).
 For example, in 2,4-pentanediol, both the second and fourth carbon atoms, which are stereocenters, have all four substituents in common.

 Since a meso isomer has a superposable mirror image, a compound with a total of n chiral centers cannot attain the theoretical maximum of 2n stereoisomers if one of the stereoisomers is meso.

 A meso isomer need not have a mirror plane.
 It may have an inversion or a rotoreflexion symmetry such as S_{4}.
 For example, there are two meso isomers of 1,4-difluoro-2,5-dichlorocyclohexane but neither has a mirror plane, and there are two meso isomers of 1,2,3,4-tetrafluorospiropentane (see figure).
-In fact, a meso compound may have no symmetry in some conformations, for instance, meso tartaric acid in its gauche conformation.
-A molecule with no symmetry is chiral.
-But the presence of equal quantities of the right-handed and left-handed conformations will mean that the mixture will not rotate polarized light.

 Cyclic meso compounds

 1,2-substituted cyclopropane has a meso cis-isomer (molecule has a mirror plane) and two trans-enantiomers:

 The two cis stereoisomers of 1,2-substituted cyclohexanes behave like meso compounds at room temperature in most cases.
 At room temperature, most 1,2-disubstituted cyclohexanes undergo rapid ring flipping (exceptions being rings with bulky substituents), and as a result, the two cis stereoisomers behave chemically identically with chiral reagents.
 At low temperatures, however, this is not the case, as the activation energy for the ring-flip cannot be overcome, and they therefore behave like enantiomers.
 Also noteworthy is the fact that when a cyclohexane undergoes a ring flip, the absolute configurations of the stereocenters do not change.